widberg/fmtk/README.md

 ## Compatibility

-FMTK is fully compatible with the retail and Steam release copies.
+FMTK is fully compatible with legally obtained retail and Steam release copies of FUEL.
 Pirated versions of the game are not explicitly compatible with FMTK although they may work.

 ## Installing (For Users and Mod Developers)